The one-station bike repositioning problem: Notation and problem definition

 As the intervention $x_i$ and the request $d^{(e_i)}$ take place at epoch $e_i$ the final result is a (post intervention) virtual stock given by

 In any other epoch $h\notin H$ the virtual stock is given by

-At any epoch $h\in T$, if the virtual stock is greater that the \STATION\ capacity, or below zero, the difference is accounted for as a loss.
+At any epoch $h\in T$, if the virtual stock is greater than the \STATION\ capacity, or below zero, the difference is accounted for as a loss.
 More precisely, we define the \textit{surplus loss} as

 and the \textit{stockout loss} as

 It is clear that at most one of these two quantities may be positive.
 The actual (post intervention) stock level in the \STATION\ is